Gaurang-Khator/Coding-Contest-Tracker/README.md

 # 🚀 Coding Contest Tracker

-*Coding Contest Tracker* is a web-based application that helps competitive programmers stay up-to-date with upcoming, ongoing, and completed contests across multiple platforms such as *Codeforces, **LeetCode, and **CodeChef* — all in one dashboard.
+*Coding Contest Tracker* is a web-based application that helps competitive programmers stay up-to-date with upcoming, ongoing, and completed contests across multiple platforms such as *Codeforces*, *LeetCode*, and *CodeChef* — all in one dashboard.

 ---